 Your doctor will examine you and you might have blood tests to check your general health.

 The only way to confirm a diagnosis of cancer is to take a small amount of tissue (biopsy) from the abnormal area of the ear.
-This is then examined under a microscope.
+A specialist doctor (pathologist) then examines this under a microscope.

 Before your doctor takes the biopsy, you usually have a local anaesthetic to numb the area so you don’t have any pain.
 Biopsies of the middle ear can be difficult to take.
 So in this situation, you might have a general anaesthetic instead.